mantidproject/documents/Design/Fit functions in python.md

 ## Fitting

 Python function `Fit` should accept instances of `FitFunctionWrapper` as its `Function` argument. `Fit` does't modify the input function but the returned value has the output function with the fitted parameters.
-Instead of a tuple `Fit` will return an instance of class `FitOutput` that contains all outputs from the algorithm and gives access to them both via the index operator and python read-only properties:
+The namedtuple returned by `Fit` must contain the fitted function:
 ```
   res = Fit(func, ws)
-  output_func = res.function
+  output_func = res.Function
-  chi2 = res.chiSquared
-  ...
 ```

 ## Function evaluation